Apple Search Ads TTR Benchmarks: What's a Good Tap-Through Rate in 2026?

 Don’t optimize TTR in isolation.
 Watch the TTR-CR relationship to ensure you’re attracting users who actually convert.

-If your TTR is consistently in the “Poor” band and you’re not sure why, book a free 30-minute diagnostic.
-No pitch, just an honest assessment.
+If your TTR is consistently in the “Poor” band and you’re not sure why, get in touch.
+Happy to take a look and give you an honest assessment.

 Written by Kevser Imirogullari